Spectroscopy at Scale: Finding Interpretable Structure in Pythia-1.4B

 Frequently Asked Questions

 Are clusters the ultimate form of SLT-based interpretability?
 We see no reason to think so.
 Given a vector representation of tokens, clustering is one of the simplest forms of data analysis and we have found that it has taken us surprisingly far.
-It is, however, conceivable that in larger models or with orders of magnitude more tokens, alternative approaches to analyzing susceptibility vectors will be required.
+It is, however, conceivable that in larger models or with orders of magnitude more tokens, alternative approaches to data analysis will be required.
+More broadly, our hypothesis is that internal structure of networks is reflected in the local loss landscape, and that this geometry is in turn decodable from estimates of expectation values of observables; susceptibilities are natural observables, but we should not be read as saying that these are necessarily a sufficient set.

-The idea has been raised in interpretability circles before, for instance in Olsson et al. (2022) speculates that “it seems like there must be some way in which aspects of the loss surface connect to the formation of circuits”.
+The idea has been raised in interpretability circles before, for instance in Olsson et al. (2022) they speculate that “it seems like there must be some way in which aspects of the loss surface connect to the formation of circuits”.
 This is, in short, our approach to interpretability.

 Work with us